SimVascular/simvascular.github.io/documentation/svfsiplus/data-file-formats/data_file_formats_boundary_condition/readme.md

 ...
 </pre>

-where <strong>NDIM</strong> is the number of space dimentions used in the simulation.
+where <strong>NDIM</strong> is the number of space dimensions used in the simulation.

 <!-- --------------------------------------------------- -->
 <!-- ----------- Spatial Distribution Data ------------- -->